cheshire-cat-ai/docs/mkdocs/use-cases/main-product.md

 # The Cat has main product

-You don't already have a product, add your UI and your plugins and distribute directly the Cat:
+You don't already have a product.
+Green components are the components within your responsibility, including the UI used by the end user and plugins:

 ![Alt text](main-product.png)